Jeremiah Lopez: Rising Star in the Class of 2026

 Goals

 Looking ahead, Lopez wants to play college basketball after high school.
-He has already received college offers from South Carolina and Virginia, but he hopes to stay close to home in Texas as he continues through the recruiting process.
-On the court, he is looking to improve his ability to handle pressure and shoot off the ball, while continuing to build on his biggest strength, his three-point shot.
-Over the next year, his goal is to keep improving and ultimately decide where he will play at the next level.
-Long-term, he aims to become the best player he can be and pursue a professional career in the NBA.
+He has already received college offers from South Carolina and Virginia.
+However, he hopes to stay close to home in Texas as he continues through the recruiting process.
+On the court, he aims to improve his ability to handle pressure and shoot off the ball.
+He also wants to build on his biggest strength: his three-point shot.

 In April, Lopez attended the High School All-American Showcase in Houston, Texas.
-He said it was a great experience where he learned a lot from the coaches.
+He described it as a great experience where he learned a lot from the coaches.
 He adapted quickly to new teammates and gave his best effort on the court.
 He also participated in passing drills and worked on communicating with his teammates.
-For coaches and scouts in attendance, he hopes they noticed that he is a coachable player who leaves everything on the court.
-With strong shooting ability, resilience through adversity, and a drive to keep improving, Jeremiah Lopez is a player to watch in the Class of 2026.

 Momentiv Media supports athletes with:

-• Highlight videos
+Highlight videos

-• Recruiting content
+Recruiting content

-• Athlete storytelling
+Athlete storytelling

-• Game coverage
+Game coverage

-• Event coverage
+Event coverage

 Programs or athletes interested in media coverage can connect with us at: mediasupport@momentivmedia.com.